ribhat/RobinHood_Dashboard_FullStack/README.md

 # Portfolio Dashboard

-A comprehensive web dashboard built to visualize and analyze an investment portfolio, leveraging data from Robinhood and presenting insights using Dash and Plotly.
+A comprehensive web dashboard built to visualize and analyze an investment portfolio, leveraging data from Robinhood and presenting insights using React and Flask.

 ## Example View